positron48/pyTime/README.md

 # pyTime

-using python3 with libs PyQt5, requests and python-redmine
+using python3 with libs PyQt5, requests, python-redmine, sqlite, pyxdg